A lifelong boater and self-professed ‘beach bum’ wants to stop virgin plastic from entering the ocean ever again. And help poverty while he’s at it.

 The Plastic Bank monetises plastic collected by turning it into a currency that can be exchanged for cash, services or a menu of goods.
 At exchange banks collectors can choose items such as sustainable cooking fuels, 3D printed products, access to WiFi and solar power to charge their mobile phones.
 They can also open an account and secure micro-finance loans in exchange for a stove for their household.
 The Plastic Bank also gives locals access to 3D printers and plastic extruders to help them create useful things like water filters and wrenches and become micro entrepreneurs.

 ‘Social Plastic’ is the valuable recycled plastic that collectors crush into pellets.
 The Plastic Bank makes money by encouraging big brands and businesses to buy it as a sustainable solution that alleviates poverty while cleaning up the environment.
 That’s why it costs a little bit more than normal plastic, corporations are paying for genuine social impact that goes beyond the commodity price of plastic.

-The first Plastic Bank was piloted in 2013 in Lima, Peru and the project has now rolled out on a larger scale in Haiti.
+The first Plastic Bank was piloted in 2013 in Lima, Peru and the project has now rolled out on a larger scale in Haiti and continued growing in the Philippines in 20016 and in Indonesia in 2019.
 The plan is to have multiple centres located near the South China Sea, in Indonesia, Africa and India.
 By partnering with LUSH Cosmetics, who will create bottles of their product line with the Social Plastic recycled feedstock, The Plastic Bank hope to get major corporations to follow their lead.
 The goal?
 Convincing Coca Cola, Pepsi and Colgate-Palmolive.